-Brainstorming designs were done by hand with marker on paper.
-Through discussion and iteration designs were refined until a final design was chosen.
+Concept development began by finding inspiration and brainstorm sketching with marker on paper.
+Through discussion and iteration, designs were refined until a final design was chosen.
 The design was finalized and modeled in Rhinoceros3D.
 Dimensions were extracted and used for templates for fabrication.